 An office visit charge is included in the global fee.
 For example, a patient that is has Fracture Care for a wrist fracture, has a global period of 90 days.
 During this 90-day period, a patient will be seen and/or treated for follow-up care at no additional charge.
 However, X-rays, medical supplies, including reapplication of cast(s), and medical equipment are not subject to the global fee package and are changed in addition to the Fracture Care.
 If you have questions related to this section, our JOI Billing Team will certainly answer your questions.

 2. What is the difference between a “new patient” charge and an “established” patient charge?
 New problem?

 The American Medical Association’s current procedural terminology (CPT) guidelines for a “new patient” visit.
 A patient who has not had any professional services from the physician or another physician of the same specialty who belongs to the same group practice within the past three years.
 An “established patient” or “new problem” is a patient who has professional services from the physician or another physician of the same specialty who belongs to the same group practice within the past three years.
 However, for a different medical problem that was previously seen.

 3. When I receive a bill from JOI, why does the balance vary with each statement?

 JOI is pleased to submit claims to carriers (insurance companies, managed care organizations, HMO’s, etc.) that we contract with.
-You are expected to pay their office visit co-pay (usually $10-20) at the time of service.
-If you are responsible to pay a portion of the balance, a statement will be sent showing: the amount the insurance company was billed; what the insurance company paid; and what amount you owe (“New Balance Pay This Amount”).
+You are expected to pay their office visit co-pay (usually $10-50) at the time of service.
+If you are responsible to pay a portion of the balance, JOI will mail you a statement.
+The statement will include the insurance company billing amount, what the insurance allows for treatment, and what amount you owe (“New Balance Pay This Amount”).